Inventor (patent): European Patent Convention

 In contrast with U.S. patent law, the applicant for a European patent need not be the inventor.
 The right to the European patent may validly be transferred before the filing of the application, e.g. by contract, by inheritance, or as a consequence of the "employee's rights" as determined by the applicable national law.
 However, the inventor has the right to be mentioned as such before the EPO.
 The EPO does not verify the accuracy of the designation of the inventor.
 The inventor may waive its right to be mentioned as such in the European patent application and European patent specification.

 Inventorship is traditionally not classified as a patentability criterion under European patent law, in contrast with U.S. patent law.
 However, inventorship can be relevant to patentability in Europe, although in only a limited way.
 Where a disclosure is made within 6 months preceding the filing date of a European patent application, the disclosure is not taken into consideration if it was due to, or in consequence of, an evident abuse in relation to the applicant or his legal predecessor.
 Thus the identity of the inventor (who is often the applicant, or their legal predecessor) can be of vital importance.

 United States

 In the United States, before the Leahy-Smith America Invents Act (AIA), the inventor or joint inventors had to be named as the applicants.
 However, under the AIA, that is no longer the only option.
-This requirement that a patent be issued in the name of the inventors is derived from the intellectual property clause of the United States Constitution:
+This requirement that a patent be issued in the name of the inventors is derived from the intellectual property clause of the United States Constitution Article I, Section 8, Clause 8):